 Batman goes on to explain that his parents had an older son, Thomas Wayne Jr, born three years before he was.
 While injured in a car accident, his brain became permanently damaged, making him mentally unstable.
 The group tracks down Thomas to a forge shop.
 Batman confronts his brother, but he responds with a boomerang thrown at him, knocking him down.
 Suddenly, the ironworkers’ owner takes a wrecking ball to the building.
 Superman saves Batman, who explains that his demented brother was being used like a tool.
 The story ends with Deadman taking control of Thomas’ body to prevent him from doing harm.
 A rather sudden and bizarre ending to a story, if you ask me.

 So there you have it.
 Thomas Wayne Jr is Batman’s demented older brother.
 Which is rather ironic since Batman is considered a genius.
 It’s also a shame that Batman’s brother was basically used in a throw-away story.
 The story takes place in World’s Finest, issue 223.
-You might as well buy the comic book, since its monetary value is parallel with doggy doo-doo.
+You might as well buy the comic book (Affiliate Link), since its monetary value is parallel with doggy doo-doo.